PhilipClarke1/Simulation_Stochastic_Modeling/Sprint1/readme.md

-# Getting comfortable using Python to conduct a non-trivial data analysis, visualize results, and review important elements of Python
+# Using Python to conduct a non-trivial data analysis

 **Baccarat**
     *Simulating Baccarat games to estimate banker and player winning probability and to calculate house edge